-Tumours are common amongst pygmy hedgehogs and if picked up early, pygmy hedgehogs stand a good chance of recovery.
 Regular checks need to be done with a vet to make sure the health of the hedgehog isn’t being compromised.

 Medicines given by vets can sometimes cause fatal reactions or leave the pygmy hedgehogs health in bad shape.
 As pygmy hedgehogs are not a common pet, many vets may not understand the implications of the medicine they use.
 So it’s vitally important some further research is done on any medicine proposed.